 As you can see, the blog’ is currently getting anywhere between 400-600 daily active new users.
 Overwhelming!

 90% of my blog readers are from Canada.
-Now, that’s quite obvious, my blog is all about Canadian personal finance and a very few articles are broad-based for the Canadian and US readers.
+Now, that’s quite obvious, my blog is all about Canadian personal finance and very few articles are broad-based for Canadian and US readers.
 But, Canadians are always in my mind first in terms of creating any new blog content 🙂

 Regarding blog page views, this blog is averaging about 800 – 1000 page views a day which is really good.
-Mind you, I only started blogging seriously from Feb 2019 with gaps in-between and couldn’t write much of the content.
+Mind you, I only started blogging seriously in Feb 2019 with gaps in-between and couldn’t write much of the content.

 Traffic percentage of the blog by geography: